-- In March 2017, the RV Maria S. Merian was for two days in the Bothnian Bay collecting CTD profiles and bottle samples, ice core samples, and brine.
+In March 2017, CTD profiles and bottle samples, ice core samples, and brine were collected in the Bothnian Bay.
 In addition to hydrographic standard parameters, light absorption have been measured in all samples.
 A complementary, numerical model simulation provides quantitative estimates of the spread of newly formed bottom water.
 The model uses passive and age tracers to identify and trace different water masses.

-Both observations and model simulation show that the Bothnian Bay is ventilated by dense water formed due to mixing of Bothnian Sea and Bothnian Bay surface - 10 water initializing lateral inflows.
+Observations indicate a recent ventilation of the deep bottom water at one of the observed stations.
+The analysis of observations and model simulation show that the Bothnian Bay is ventilated by dense water formed due to mixing of Bothnian Sea and Bothnian Bay surface water initializing lateral inflows.
+The observations show the beginning of the inflow and the model simulation demonstrates the further northwards spreading of bottom water.
 These events occur during winter time when the water temperature is low.
-Brine is virtually not contributing to dense bottom water.
+Brine barely contributes to dense bottom water.